 The Colorado Department of Public Health and Environment may have provided us with a Source Water Assessment Report for our water supply.
-For general information or to obtain a copy of the report please visit wqcdcompliance.com/ccr.
+For general information or to obtain a copy of the report, please visit www.colorado.gov/cdphe/ccr.
 The report is located under "Guidance: Source Water Assessment Reports".
-Search the table using 135485, LOVELAND CITY OF, or by contacting JEFF MONSON at 970-667-4416.
-The Source Water Assessment Report provides a screening-level evaluation of potential contamination that could occur.
-It does not mean that the contamination has or will occur.
+Search the table using 135485, LOVELAND CITY OF, or by contacting JEFF MONSON at 970-667-4416 The Source Water Assessment Report provides a screening-level evaluation of potential contamination that could-occur.
+It does not mean that the contamination has or will-occur.
 We can use this information to evaluate the need to improve our current water treatment capabilities and prepare for future contamination threats.
 This can help us ensure that quality finished water is delivered to your homes.
 In addition, the source water assessment results provide a starting point for developing a source water protection plan.
-Potential sources of contamination in our source water area are listed on the next page.
+Potential sources of contamination in our source water are EPA Hazardous Waste Generators, EPA Chemical Inventory/Storage Sites, EPA Toxic Release Inventory Sites, Permitted Wastewater Discharge Sites, Aboveground, Underground and Leaking Storage Tank Sites, Solid Waste Sites, Existing/Abandoned Mine Sites, Concentrated Animal Feeding Operations, Other Facilities, Commercial/Industrial/Transportation, Low Intensity Residential, Urban Recreational Grasses, Row Crops, Fallow, Pasture/Hay, Deciduous Forest, Evergreen Forest, Mixed Forest, Septic Systems, Oil/Gas Wells, Road Miles.